Guidelines for agrochemical registrants

 Treatments

-• If the registrant is unsure and wants to investigate the residue levels at different withholding periods, then additional treatments will need to be applied and tested for residues.
+• Where the registrant wants to investigate the residue levels at different withholding periods, additional treatments will need to be applied and tested for residues.

-• At two of the six test sites, an additional treatment is required.
-This treatment has the product applied according to label directions but at twice the label rate.
+• At TWO of the SIX test sites, there must be an additional DOUBLE-LABEL treatment, where the active(s) is applied at double the planned label rate each time, for the maximum number of allowable applications per season.
 Samples from these sites should be red grape varieties, as this ensures the best quality results from the study.

 • This treatment should provide samples containing higher levels of residues than typically expected.
 This study is used to confirm that at higher residue levels there will be no effect on wine quality.

-Samples from all treatments from each of the six sites should be submitted for processing studies involving residue analysis of both grapes and wine.
+Control and treated samples from all SIX sites should be submitted for processing studies involving residue analysis of both grapes and wine.

 This is to provide wineries data about: